manza/exam-study-java-1Z0-813/README.md

 # Exam Topics

 ## Language Enhancements
-- Develop code that uses String objects in the switch statement, binary literals, and numeric literals, including underscores in literals
+(done) - Develop code that uses String objects in the switch statement, binary literals, and numeric literals, including underscores in literals
 - Develop code that uses try-with-resources statements, including using classes that implement the AutoCloseable interface
 - Develop code that handles multiple Exception types in a single catch block
 - Use static and default methods of an interface including inheritance rules for a default method